Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - He may be prosecuted for revealing secrets about the security agency.
     - The rising curtain revealed a street scene.

+## Ridge

+- Something long and thin that is raised above the things around it

 ## Rigid ⭐

 - Strict